 Why are today’s young adults so focused on, “new and improved”?
 My youngest son just returned home from college for the summer, and I couldn’t believe how many things came home dirty and seemingly broken…a fan, a toaster oven, umbrella, flashlight and more.
 Even more disturbing was that his attitude seemed to be, just throw it out and start new in the Fall!
 Hey bud…I grew up with parents who lived through the Depression…and come on, don’t my kids know me by now?
 I don’t replace something that I can easily repair.
 I am a re-use kind of gal…but more and more I find I am living in a disposable world…

 Some of my menopausal friends, though, have husbands who really seem to WANT to help or understand, maybe even engage with them when they are “experiencing symptoms”.
 But something usually stops them from being successful in their intent, because they PAUSE in their tracks.
 Is it that they fundamentally don’t know WHAT to do?
 Or is it something more?
-Is there something just taboo about a man trying to relate to a female issue involving blood and sexual reproductive organs?
-Or is it as simple as fear.
-My vote is fear.
+Is there something just taboo about a man trying to relate to a female issue involving blood, hormones and sexual reproductive organs?

 Lately I have been going to a lot of funerals, most are friends’ parents…guess that is to be expected, our parents are definitely at that age…but what is weird to me is that funerals have become the only opportunity some of my friends – especially the out-of-towners – and I seem to have for a “social gathering” these days.
 Are we really that busy?
 Or is it just that we are currently stuck in that phase of our “social cycle”?